-VenaSeal Treatment (Vein Glue) Traverse City | Cadillac, MI
+VenaSeal Treatment (Vein Glue) in Traverse City & Cadillac MI

 What is NonThermal Vein Treatment?

-What does this VenaSeal (Vein Glue) do?
+What Does VenaSeal (Vein Glue) Do?

 Cyanoacrylate based glues have been used in medicine for several decades.
 For example, most people probably know someone who has had a laceration glued as opposed to using stitches.
-Since the mid ’90’s, doctors have been using cyanoacrylate glue to close off arterial bleeds in the brain for emergent cases such as ruptured cerebral aneurysms.
-If these glues can close off a high pressure arterial bleed, then it would make sense that the same glues could be used to close down a nonfunctioning vein as veins are a low flow and low pressure system.
+Since the mid-90s, doctors have been using cyanoacrylate glue to close off arterial bleeds in the brain for emergent cases, such as ruptured cerebral aneurysms.
+If these glues can close off a high-pressure arterial bleed, then it would make sense that the same glues could be used to close down a nonfunctioning vein as veins are a low flow and low pressure system.

 How Effective is the VenaSeal Procedure?

-Clinical studies have shown VenaSeal to be as effective as the Radiofrequency ablations with 99% success rate at 3 months and a 97% success rate at 12 months.
+Clinical studies have shown VenaSeal to be as effective as the Radiofrequency ablations, with 99% success rate at 3 months and a 97% success rate at 12 months.

-During the procedure the physician inserts a catheter into the diseased vein under ultrasound guidance and then tiny amounts of glue can be delivered through the catheter to seal the vein closed.
+During the procedure, the physician inserts a catheter into the diseased vein under ultrasound guidance and then tiny amounts of glue can be delivered through the catheter to seal the vein closed.
 The catheter is removed at the end of the procedure and a Band-Aid is placed over the puncture site.
-VenaSeal can be used to safely treat both legs at the same setting as no local anesthetic is used and it is the only technique approved for use that does not require patients to wear compression stockings after the procedure.
+VenaSeal can be used to safely treat both legs in the same setting, as no local anesthetic is used and it is the only technique approved for use that does not require patients to wear compression stockings after the procedure.
 Patients can resume normal activity as soon as the procedure is complete.
 Side effects of VenaSeal are minor and infrequent.
 The most common side effect is phlebitis or inflammation of a vein.